|Popular in||July||High demand for flights, 26% potential price rise|

 The annual migration of wildebeest and other animals across the plains of the Maasai Mara takes place between June and September.
-Consequently, this is the peak season for safaris and Kenya flight prices and tours rise drastically across the country.
+Consequently, this is the peak season for safaris and prices rise drastically across the country.

-The rainy seasons are still a good time to visit.
-Cheap flights to Kenya and better hotel and tour deals can be found.
-Though you will miss the migration, there are still plenty of animals to see, as well as the other attractions of mountains, diving on the coast and the ancient tribe of the Maasai.
+The rainy seasons are the main off-peak seasons, though still a good time to visit.
+Prices can be cheaper and there are better deals to be found.
+Though you will miss the migration, there are still plenty of big game to be spotted, as well as the other attractions of mountains, diving on the coast and the ancient tribe of the Maasai.

-October-January, though still off-peak, is the best time to book flights to Kenya for snorkeling as the seas are at their clearest.
+October-January, though still off-peak, is the best time to visit for snorkeling as the seas are at their clearest.
 January and February are the hottest and driest months, however, it can be easy to spot wildlife congregating around water holes.

 There are many scheduled Kenya flights available from Jomo Kenyatta Airport in Nairobi to domestic destinations such as Mombasa, Lamu or the game reserves of the Maasai Mara.
 In total, Kenya has around 250 airports and internal Kenya flights are cheap, so it can be the most efficient way to travel both for time and cost.